 What arrangements would my family have to make to visit the Cook Springs cemetery?

-The family may contact the administrator and arrange for the cemetery gates to be unlocked.
+The family may contact the Director of the Anatomical Donor Program and arrange for the cemetery gates to be unlocked.
 Visitation is by appointment only.

 May the donor request a program in which he/she wishes to be studied?

 Unless arrangements have been made with the donor's physician, we cannot agree to accept a donor for a specific project.
-Special requests should be discussed with the director and are up to her discretion.
-However, the Anatomical Donor Program and the Department of Neurology's Alzheimer and Parkinson Programs work as a team with potential brain donors and total-willed body donors.
+However, the Anatomical Donor Program and the Alabama Brain Collection Center, the Department of Neurology's Alzheimer and Parkinson Programs work as a team with potential brain donors and total-willed body donors.
 Otherwise, our policy is to use the donors as needed.

-Will my family receive a medical findings report or be given study details?
+Will it be possible for my family to receive a report of medical findings or given details of the study the body was involved in?

 We do not provide any reports concerning pathologic findings, cause of death or details of the specific studies that are conducted.